m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 [1] Something you may not have realised if you primarily play D&D or D&D-like systems is that most RPGs put far less emphasis on mechanical progression.
 You might get slightly better at your specializations, but the fundamentals of your character tend to stay the same rather than starting generic and branching out as D&D does.
 A character five levels ahead of you is a threat in any game, but in many systems you could overcome that kind of gap with cunning and numbers, whereas in D&D you can end up with characters having near-godlike domination over other characters who are only a handful of levels lower.

 I'm not saying this is good or bad (personally I'm actually quite fond of it), just something to be aware of.
+(I *do* think there's a problem with many of the standard D&D settings where the level 10 NPCs can make a starting party feel totally emasculated, but this post is already far too long).

 I'm aware of groups who consider the "sweet spot" of D&D to be levels 5-10, and there's a ruleset on the internet for playing this style (basically once you go past level 10 you gain additional feats rather than further levels) if that's your thing.